insert PDF of slides here

 - tail is pin joint - in reality a set of several vertebrae with higher flexibility than the fairly rigid keel made up of several almost-fused vertebrae

-- two linear musculotendon actuators inserting on either side of the tail, with single wrap point - in reality, some parts of the tendon also attach to the skin
+- two linear musculotendon actuators inserting on either side of the tail - in reality, some parts of the tendon also attach to the skin

 - origin of actuators is fixed - in reality, the muscles anterior pull the others forward as they contract